ganjunweiCs/Problem-Solving-BCI1143/README.md

 # Problem Sloving
 <br>
-In this repository I share the source code of my assignment and roject
+In this repository I share the source code of my assignment and project